AI-based-Automated-Feedback-Tool/AI-Feedback-Tool/README.md

 🛠️ This video is part of the official tutorial series for our app, developed as a group project in **Summer 2025**.

+👉 Watch the video and follow along to get started in just a few minutes!

+## 🎬 Watch the Walkthrough

+[Click here to watch the video](./videos/signin_signup_walkthrough/How%20to%20Sign%20In%20and%20Sign%20Up.mp4
+---

 ## 👤 Teacher Profile Page

 The **Teacher Profile Page** allows teachers to view and manage their personal information.
 It provides a clean and intuitive interface with an avatar, name, and email address display.
 Users can also update their name through the Edit Profile form.